 Do you want to increase your ability to end poverty in your community?
 Could you use help tracking donors, recruiting volunteers, or developing other systems that build your capacity to meet the needs of the low-income community?
 Or perhaps you have a dream project that addresses a community need but not the resources to get it off the ground.

 Public, private, or faith-based nonprofit organizations, as well as, local, state, tribal or federal agencies can become an AmeriCorps VISTA host site.
 Applications for the Oregon Health Authority AmeriCorps VISTA Partnership Project are handled by the Public Health Division in partnership with the AmeriCorps Regional Offices.

 Host sites identify significant program level work that will help build local capacity to alleviate poverty and improve the public health.
 Sites host AmeriCorps VISTA national service members each for one year, often for three successive years.
-OHA AmeriCorps members join one of two cohorts, beginning their year of service in April or August.
+OHA AmeriCorps members join one of two cohorts, typically beginning their year of service in April or August.
 Host sites provide a financial match, direct the project, supervise and mentor the member, and provide necessary administrative support to complete the goals and objectives of the project.